desnudopenguino/stickdoctor/CONTRIBUTE.md

 1. Fork this repository

 2. Create a MarkDown (.md) file with the name of the pocket, or some sort of descriptor and the brand and head as the file name. ex: `my-super-awesome-pocket_stx_x10.md`.
-Please follow the formatting in the [template.md](template.md) file.
+Please follow the formatting in the [template.md](https://raw.githubusercontent.com/desnudopenguino/stickdoctor/master/template.md) file.
+  * You can create a new file by clicking the "Create new file" link on the homepage for your repository.
+Then copy and paste the text from the template.md link above.
+Make sure you name your file before clicking "Commit changes" at the bottom of the page.

   * You can also include images.
 Please make sure they are scaled down to a nice size (600px on the long end, compressed jpg format).

-3. Add a link to your pocket in the proper location.
+3. Add a link to your pocket in the proper location by editing the the page for your head or creating one and adding the link there.

   * If there is a page for the head you used, add it there.